MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_05_Lab1_Ex3_Information_Barriers.md

 1. Back on the **Segments** page select **Refresh** to see the newly created **Finance** segment.
 Leave this window open, as we will be reviewing the Segments page in an upcoming task.

 ## Task 4: Segment users in your organization (PowerShell)

+In this task, you'll use PowerShell to segment users in your organization.
+By following the provided steps, you'll create segments named **Legal** and **Marketing** based on specific department criteria.
+PowerShell enables efficient and scalable user management, allowing you to customize and organize your user base effectively.

 1. Open an elevated PowerShell window by selecting the Windows button with the right mouse button and then select **Windows PowerShell (Admin)**